-Most interesting wonders of Slovakia
+Most interesting landmarks of Slovakia

 Below are listed the most amazing natural and man made landmarks of Slovakia.